tytydraco/yessleep/out/Not_a.md

 “Coreen!”
 Russel yelled.
 “You hear me?”

 I was already calling for another squad car.
-Time was off the essence.
+Time was of the essence.
 We had a missing head, and Daly wasn’t around.
 I prayed to God he’d just overslept, but I had this sinking feeling in my gut that he hadn’t.
 There was something about the way he’d lingered the other night that made me think he might’ve done something he shouldn’t.